 Community – We realise that the success of the project relies upon working with the whole community here in Bristol and we are committed to making this project open and inclusive to all.

-Repairing – The project always promotes repair and re-use over recycling wherever possible, and since it started in 2009, has prevented thousands of bicycles from being sent for scrap metal by refurbishing them and putting them back on the road instead.
-Bikes beyond repair are always stripped for parts that can be re-used on other bikes and only then are the remaining parts tyres and frames sent to be recycled.
+Repairing – The project always promotes repair and re-use over recycling wherever possible.
+Since it started in 2009, we’ve prevented thousands of bicycles from being consigned to the scrap merchants by refurbishing them and putting them back on the road instead.
+Bikes the are deemed beyond repair are stripped for parts, which in turn can be used to repair other bicycles.

-Relocating – primarily through our Earn-a-Bike scheme with marginalized and underprivileged groups within our community, but also through secondhand bike sales.
+Relocating – primarily through our Earn-a-Bike scheme with marginalised and underprivileged groups within our community, but also through secondhand bike sales.

 Our Approach to Funding

 The core of the project is self-sustaining, made possible by our trading arm services.
-However, we occasionally seek funding in order to implement other programs and/or get them off the ground.
-A good example of this is our After School Bikes workshop which relies on external funding (complemented by volunteer time and free use of the space & tools) in order to take place.
+However, we occasionally seek funding in order to implement other programs.

-We are happy to accept and seek out funding from a range of sources, be it from an individual (in the form of a donation), organisation or charitable foundation.
-However, it is important to us that our values extend across the breadth of what we do and what we stand for and as such, our fundraising always endeavours to be ethically consistent with our values.
-This is agreed upon by all members of The Bristol Bike Project.
+We are happy to accept funding from a range of benefactors – be it from an individual, organisation or charitable foundation.
+However, it is important to us that our values extend across the breadth of what we do and as such, our fundraising always endeavours to be ethically consistent with our values.

 We will never accept funding from any organisation, be it charitable or not, that: